krisztin/cuddly-wixen/_posts/2019-01-01-ikea-icons.md

 ## Conclusion

 Yes, UX research shows that icons are not terribly useful...on their own!
 Don't believe me?
-Let's see then what a slightly more well-known person in UX has had to say about this topic:
+Let's see then what a slightly more well-known person in UX has to say about this topic:

 <p class="skim">“Icon plus label is superior to icon alone or label alone. “ - Don Norman</p>